aroraanushri/R2D3_ros2/Docker/DISTRO_GUIDE.md

 ### From Humble to Jazzy
 - Check for deprecated APIs
 - Update package.xml format if needed
-- Test thoroughly due to newer packages
+- Verify thoroughly due to newer packages

 ## Support